-- Assist in the public involvement and inter-agency consultation process by utilizing the MTPO's Public Participation Plan to carry forth the development of various planning products.
+• Assist in the public involvement and inter-agency consultation process by (monthly call) utilizing the MTPO's Public Participation Plan to carry forth the development of various planning products.
 This will include applying PPP guidelines for processing adjustments/amendments to the current TIP, amendments to the new 2045 long range plan, amendments to the new UPWP, and other products that are required throughout the fiscal year.
 This will also include working closely with local and regional planning agencies and governments i.e. Kingsport Planning Commission, Sullivan County Planning Commission, City of Church Hill, Town of Mt.
-Carmel, Town of Weber City, Town of Gate City, and Scott County to establish efficient (financially constrained) and effective transportation improvement recommendations (MTPO, LENOWISCO PDC) - Follow the Inter-Agency Consultation and Public Participation Plan schedule (MTPO, LENOWISCO PDC, TDOT, VDOT)
+Carmel, Town of Weber City, Town of Gate City, and Scott County to establish efficient (financially constrained) and effective transportation improvement recommendations(MTPO, LENOWISCO)